kmcnellis/rpiAlfred/bluetooth_protocol.md

 The android device controls the arduino's state (dispensing or moving)

-The device sends a message whenever it wants the arduino to change state.

-It sends "0\n" for the moving state, and "1\n" for the dispensing state.
+The device sends a message when the user presses a button, indicating the state the controller should be in (moving or dispensing) and the soda the user clicked on (a number 1-4).
+It should look like...

+    "[State],[Soda]\n"

+... where state is 0 for moving or 1 for dispensing.

 The arduino only cares about the last message sent.